-If a rollover or trustee-to-trustee transfer is made from a savings incentive match plan for employees (SIMPLE) IRA to an IRA that is not a SIMPLE IRA and the trustee has adequately substantiated information that the participant has not satisfied the 2-year period specified in section 72(t)(6), report the amount as a regular contribution in box 1 even if the amount exceeds \$5,500 (\$6,500 for participants 50 or older).
+If a rollover or trustee-to-trustee transfer is made from a savings incentive match plan for employees (SIMPLE) IRA to an IRA that is not a SIMPLE IRA and the trustee has adequately substantiated information that the participant has not satisfied the first 2 years of plan participation, report the amount as a regular contribution in box 1 even if the amount exceeds \$6,000 (\$7,000 for participants 50 or older).

 Transfers.
-Do not report on Form 5498 a trustee-to-trustee transfer from (a) a traditional IRA or a simplified employee pension (SEP) IRA to another traditional IRA or SEP IRA, or to a SIMPLE IRA after the 2-year period specified in section 72(t)(6)(b); a SIMPLE IRA to another SIMPLE IRA, or to a traditional IRA or SEP IRA after the 2-year period specified in section 72(t)(6); or (c) a Roth IRA to another Roth IRA.
+Do not report on Form 5498 a trustee-to-trustee transfer from (a) a traditional IRA or a simplified employee pension (SEP) IRA to another traditional IRA or SEP IRA, or to a SIMPLE IRA after the first 2 years of plan participation; (b) a SIMPLE IRA to another SIMPLE IRA, or to a traditional IRA or SEP IRA after the first 2 years of plan participation; or (c) a Roth IRA to another Roth IRA.